 Copyright infringement is the biggest cause of claims against designers.
 But it’s not just designers that are victim to these types of claims.

 A software business was sued for copyright infringement and breach of contract due to unlicensed-font-usage.

-They used a licensed typeface in a Tumblr theme, which was made available to the public.
-This wasn’t permitted by their license.
+They used a licensed typeface in a Tumblr theme.
+The theme was made available to the public, but this wasn’t permitted by the license.